kdheepak/conventional-commits-pre-commit/README.md

       - id: check-commit-msg
 ```

-Then run `pre-commit install -t commit-msg [&& pre-commit install -t prepare-commit-msg]` and you're ready to go.
+Then run `pre-commit install -t commit-msg` and you're ready to go.